motorcycle destinations

 End: Point of Rocks

 Starting in Frederick, you can check out the models and miniatures that are on display at the Roads and Rails Museum.
-If you are looking to enjoy some peace and quiet before you set off on your motorcycle, you can take a gander through Baker Park, Carroll Creek Park, or Max Kehne Memorial Park.
+If you are looking to enjoy some quiet before you set off on your motorcycle, you can take a gander through Baker Park, Carroll Creek Park, or Max Kehne Memorial Park.

 After you leave the premises of the city, you will turn southward while transferring between several different roads including Mt.
 Phillip Road, Mt.
 Zion Road, Cap Stine Road, and Manor Woods Road.
 Following all of the swerving, you will have a straight path along Maryland Route 85 that will take you by Mayne’s Tree Farm and Thanksgiving Farms Unique Garden if you are traveling during the festive months.

 During the last leg of the trip, you will travel westward on Tuscarora Road in the direction of Point of Rocks.
-If you are in the mood for something sweet, you should pick up an ice cream at Rocky Point Creamery.
+If you are in the mood for something sweet, you should pick up ice cream at Rocky Point Creamery.
 After making it to Point of Rocks, you can check out the Point of Rocks Overlook or take a rest at the Point of Rocks Community Park.

 2.9 Savage River Road